Kivu conflict: 2005–2006: Clashes with DRC army

 In 2005, General James Kabarebe, Rwanda's Chief of Defence Staff, directed senior ex-RCD-Goma officers to ensure Nkunda's protection upon his planned return to the DRC.
 Operating from Kitchanga, the headquarters of the 83rd Brigade, Nkunda mobilized former RCD-Goma commanders to defect from the national army.
 This period coincided with the brassage program, an integration initiative requiring soldiers to undergo training before redeployment outside their original regions.
 Many ex-RCD-Goma troops, reluctant to leave the Kivus, defected to Nkunda's ranks.
 By the end of 2005, elements of the 82nd, 81st, and 83rd Brigades coalesced under his command.
 In response to Nkunda's growing influence, the government issued an arrest warrant against him on 7 September 2005.
 The first significant confrontation between his forces and the national army occurred in late 2005 in Rutshuru Territory.
 Lieutenant Colonel Shé Kasikila led efforts to recover weapons distributed to civilians by former RCD-Goma officials.
 However, his actions, along with his vocal opposition to Rwandan involvement in the DRC and uncovering mass graves containing the victims of massacres carried out by the Rwandan army and its Congolese allies during the First Congo War, provoked reprisals from Nkunda's forces, which launched an offensive and drove government troops out of Rutshuru.

 In 2006, Nkunda expanded his network by integrating General Bosco Ntaganda, a former chief of staff of the Union des Patriotes Congolais (UPC), into his ranks.
-Ntaganda was soon appointed Chief of Staff of the newly established Congrès National pour la Défense du Peuple (CNDP), formally launched on 26 July 2006.^{:25-28} Although the country was set to hold national elections on 30 July, and Nkunda had vowed to respect the results—leading to a decisive victory for Kabila's coalition in the Kivus—he remained defiant.^{:28–31} On 25 November, just a day before the Supreme Court confirmed Kabila's victory in the presidential runoff, the CNDP launched an attack on FARDC's 11th Brigade in Sake, killing at least 25 civilians and leading to further casualties in Kitchanga and Tongo groupement of Bwito Chiefdom.
+Ntaganda was soon appointed Chief of Staff of the newly established Congrès National pour la Défense du Peuple (CNDP), formally launched on 26 July 2006.^{:25-28} Although the country was set to hold national elections on 30 July, and Nkunda had vowed to respect the results, leading to a decisive victory for Kabila's coalition in the Kivus, he remained defiant.^{:28–31} On 25 November, just a day before the Supreme Court confirmed Kabila's victory in the presidential runoff, the CNDP launched an attack on FARDC's 11th Brigade in Sake, killing at least 25 civilians and leading to further casualties in Kitchanga and Tongo groupement of Bwito Chiefdom.
 Mass graves were later discovered near Tingi, outside Sake.
 Unable to mount an effective defense, FARDC turned to MONUSCO peacekeepers for support.
 In response, the UN urged the Congolese government to engage in negotiations with Nkunda, prompting Interior and Security Minister General Denis Kalume to travel to eastern DRC to initiate talks.
 On 7 December, CNDP forces attacked FARDC positions in Nord Kivu, but with military backing from MONUSCO, FARDC managed to reclaim its positions, killing around 150 CNDP fighters.
 The violence forced approximately 12,000 Congolese civilians to flee to Kisoro District, Uganda.
-That same day, a rocket fired from the DRC struck Kisoro District, killing seven people.
+That same day, a rocket fired from the DRC struck Kisoro District, which killed seven people.